sunsided/SFND_2D_Feature_Tracking/README.md

 | Average  | 117.9 ± 4.8 | 28.4 ± 4.3 | 149.1 ± 5.0 | 276.2 ± 12.0 | 116.1 ± 12.8 | 167.0 ± 8.1 | 138.6 ± 8.9 |
 | Rank     | 5           | 7          | **3**       | **1**        | 6            | **2**       | 4           |

+The detectors are ranked in descending order of number of keypoints created.
+The intuition here is that the more (meaningful) descriptors a detector is able to create, the more exact our understanding of the world will be.
+It is important to mention however that these numbers are the number of keypoints prior to matching.

 ### Neighbourhood sizes

 The neighbourhood size describes the diameter across each keypoint location that was considered